-- 44. Evaluation Questions and Hypotheses.
+- 43. Evaluation Questions and Hypotheses.
 Consistent with Attachments A and B (Developing the Evaluation Design and Preparing the Evaluation Report) of these STCs, the evaluation documents must include a discussion of the evaluation questions and hypotheses that the state intends to test.
 Each demonstration component should have at least one evaluation question and hypotheses.
 The hypothesis testing should include, where possible, assessment of both process and outcome measures.
-For example, with respect to the PCS amendment, the evaluation hypotheses must focus on assessing the effects of the PCS authority on utilization, health outcomes and beneficiary satisfaction.
 Proposed measures should be selected from nationally-recognized sources and national measures sets, where possible.
-Measures sets could include CMS' Core Set of Health Quality Measures for Children in Medicaid and CHIP, Consumer Assessment of Health Care Providers and Systems (CAHPS), the Initial Core Set of Health Quality Measures for Medicaid-Eligible Adults and/or measures endorsed by the National Quality Forum (NQF). - 45.
+Measures sets could include CMS' Core Set of Health Quality Measures for Children in Medicaid and CHIP, Consumer Assessment of Health Care Providers and Systems (CAHPS), the Initial Core Set of Health Quality Measures for Medicaid-Eligible Adults and/or measures endorsed by the National Quality Forum (NQF). - 44.
 Interim Evaluation Reports.
 The State must submit an Interim Evaluation Report for the approved evaluation design for the completed years of the demonstration specified in subparagraph c, and for each subsequent renewal or extension of the demonstration, as outlined in 42 CFR 431.412(c)(2)(vi).
 When submitting an application for renewal, the Evaluation Reports should be posted to the state's website with the application for public comment. - a.
 The Interim Evaluation Report will discuss evaluation progress and present findings to date as per the approved evaluation design. - b.
 For demonstration authority that expires prior to the overall demonstration's expiration date, the Interim Evaluation Report must include an evaluation of the authority as approved by CMS. - c.
 The state must provide a draft Interim Evaluation Report for the corresponding years, no longer than one (1) year after completion of the measurement period, as described in i-iii below.
 The state must submit a final Interim Evaluation Report for each measurement period sixty (60) calendar days after receiving CMS comments on the draft Interim Evaluation Report and post the documents to the state's website. - i.
 A Draft Interim Evaluation Report for demonstration years 1-2 (calendar years 2020- 2021) will be due no later than December 31, 2022. - ii.
 A Draft Interim Evaluation Report for demonstration years 3-5 (calendar years 2022- 2024) will be due no later than December 31, 2025. - iii.
 A Draft Interim Evaluation Report for demonstration years 6-8 (calendar years 2025- 2027) will be due no later than December 31, 2028.